Roger Makins, 1st Baron Sherfield

 Roger Mellor Makins, 1st Baron Sherfield, GCB GCMG FRS DL (3 February 1904 – 9 November 1996), was a British diplomat who served as British Ambassador to the United States from 1953 to 1956.

 Background and early life

 Makins was the son of Brigadier-General Sir Ernest Makins (1869–1959) and Florence Mellor.
-He was educated at Winchester and Christ Church, Oxford, and was called to the Bar, Inner Temple, in 1927.
+He was educated at Winchester College and Christ Church, Oxford, and was called to the Bar, Inner Temple, in 1927.

 Early diplomatic career

 However, he never practised and instead joined the Diplomatic Service in 1928.
 In 1938 Makins minuted a Foreign Office memorandum dealing with the German refugee problem thus: "The pitiful condition to which German jews will be reduced will not make them desirable immigrants".
 He was later appointed to be Minister Plenipotentiary at the British Embassy in Washington in 1945, and served until 1947.
 He was Assistant Under-Secretary of State at the Foreign Office from 1947 to 1948 and as Deputy Under-Secretary of State from 1948 to 1952.